medjedovicm/sasapps.io/content/pages/projects.md

 * A handover and warranty period (X days over X months), and/or
 * An SLA for continued support and development

 Note that, in most cases, **we don't need access to your environment**!
 Just provide us the source code, the data _structure_, catalogs etc - and some time to interview your end users / any available technical specialists.
-We'll deliver the source code directly to your preferred GIT provider (GitHub Enterprise, BitBucket, Gitlab etc), along with routines to auto-compile the app in preparation for automated (or manual) deployment to your SAS environment(s).
+We'll deliver the source code directly to your preferred GIT provider (GitHub Enterprise, BitBucket, Gitlab etc), along with action / pipeline routines to compile & build the app in preparation for automated (or manual) deployment to your SAS environment(s).

 Sample data is a bonus - if not available, we would look to build up some meaningful test data for you as part of the project.